Answered By: Laurissa Gann

 Since MEDLINE (PubMed) and MEDLINE (Ovid) are searching the same data set, the same search run in each database should theoretically produce identical results.
 However, there may be some unique records available via each interface, so results will not always overlap 100%.
 For instance, MEDLINE (PubMed) also searches some citations specially created by the National Library of Medicine, including some e-books.

-MD Anderson staff, students, and faculty who would like to meet with a librarian to learn how to effectively search MEDLINE (PubMed) and/or MEDLINE (Ovid) should send an e-mail or call the Research Medical Library at 713-792-2282.
+MD Anderson staff, students, and faculty who would like to meet with a librarian to learn how to effectively search MEDLINE (PubMed) and/or MEDLINE (Ovid) should request a consultation.

 Contact Us